carlmontanari/ssh2net/README.md

   device specific functionality such as privilege escalation/de-escalation, setting appropriate prompts to search for , and picking out appropriate [ntc templates](https://github.com/napalm-automation/napalm) for use with TextFSM.

-At the moment there are five "core" drivers representing the most common networking platforms, however in the future it would be possible for folks to contribute additional "community" drivers.
+At the moment there are five "core" drivers representing the most common networking platforms (outlined below) , however in the future it would be possible for folks to contribute additional "community" drivers.
 It is unlikely that any additional "core" platforms would be added at the moment.

-## Core Drivers

-The following platforms are considered "core":

 - Cisco IOS-XE (tested on: 16.04.01)
 - Cisco NX-OS (tested on: 9.2.4)